 Storing

-Freezing: The best way to freeze leftovers is to cut it into individual slices and wrap them tightly in plastic wrap.
-Wrapping them again in aluminum foil is a great way to keep the freezer burn away.
-The cake will freeze well for up to 3 months.
+• Freezing: The best way to freeze leftovers is to cut it into individual slices and wrap them tightly in plastic wrap.
+Wrapping them again in aluminum foil is a great way to prevent freezer burn.
+Keep slices frozen for up to 3 months.
+Thaw overnight in the refrigerator.

 Pineapple upside down cake on white platter.